symfony/symfony-docs/components/form/type_guesser.rst

 .. index::
     single: Forms; Custom Type Guesser

-Creating a Custom Type Guesser
+Creating a custom Type Guesser
 ==============================

 The Form component can guess the type and some options of a form field by